-Design and Construction of New Administration and Operations Building - A new state-of-theart solar powered maintenance facility and solar canopy project (funded with federal "state of good repair" and "TIGGER" grants, matched with TDA and California Prop 1B funds) was completed in 2012.
+Design and Construction of New Administration and Operations Building - A new state-of-theart solar powered maintenance facility and solar canopy project (funded with federal "state of good repair" and "TIGGER" grants) was completed in 2012.
 As the final phase of the "Facility Solarization and Modernization Project" MTA plans to construct a new administration and operations building to replace the existing overcrowded and energy inefficient building.
 The new facility will be designed to LEED (Leadership in Energy and Environmental Design) standards.
 The Design phase of this project is scheduled for FY 2021/22, however, funding has not yet been secured.
 MTA will be seeking federal economic stimulus money, federal discretionary grants, state bond funds and energy-related grants for this project.
 Estimated budget is \$10,907,000 for design, site work, construction, solar roof and added solar canopies.